Johanne Allard

 In 2011, Johanne began creating sculptures using embroidery to capture a vivid impression of the turmoil in the Levant and Arab regions.
 On the wings of sculpted insects, she embroidered images of the mechanics of war and from nature which were heavily symbolic and in discourse with traditional, cultural embroidery practices.
 Her recent work seeks to show in graphic and intimate details the realities of tragedies and the shattering and enduring toll they take on individuals and society.

-In 2021, Allard was awarded a year-long grant from The Canada Council for the Arts to create a multimedia installation on collective trauma in the aftermath of disaster for an exhibition scheduled in Beirut for August 2023.
+In 2021, Allard was awarded a year-long grant from The Canada Council for the Arts to create a multimedia installation on collective trauma, Eat of Me While I Sleep.

 Exhibitions & Awards